Crimson Tide land five players from Alabama and one from Tennessee, Florida and Mississippi

 In addition to Matthes, Norris tutored second baseman Ross Wilson, shortstop Rutledge and third baseman Jake Smith during their 2009 first team All-SEC seasons.
 Outfielder Taylor Dugas was a 2009 Freshman All-American by Collegiate Baseball in addition to being selected to the SEC All-Freshman Team.

 Norris earlier worked with 2008 All-SEC performers Alex Avila and Brandon May.
 Avila hit .343 with 17 home runs and 62 RBI as a junior and was selected in the fifth round of the 2008 MLB Draft, making his Major League debut with the Detroit Tigers on Aug.
 6, 2009.
-He became the first Alabama player under Norris' tutelage to reach the big leagues.
+He became the first Alabama player under Norris' tutelage to reach the big leagues, and has since won a World Series as well as being named to the All-Star team and the Silver Slugger for the catcher position in 2011.
 May, a 36th round draft pick in 2009 by the Chicago Cubs, hit .347 with 12 home runs and 69 RBI and led the SEC with 39 RBI in 30 league games.
 In 2008, May hit .365 with five home runs and 50 RBI.
 Vin DiFazio was a 12th-round draft pick by the Texas Rangers following the 2009 season.

 Prior to his return to Alabama, Norris began his coaching career at Niceville (Fla.)
 High School, where he spent the 2007 season working under former Tide assistant coach Kevin Berry.
 Norris worked with the Niceville hitters and catchers and one of his star pupils was eventual Alabama pitcher Jimmy Nelson, who earned all-state honors in high school.
-Following his junior season at Alabama, Nelson was a second-round draft pick by the Milwaukee Brewers in 2010.
+Following his junior season at Alabama, Nelson was a second-round draft pick by the Milwaukee Brewers in 2010 and made his debut with the Brewers in 2014.

-Norris played 11 seasons with the Braves and Astros organizations, reaching the triple-A level with both clubs and voted to the 2002 triple-A all-star team as a member of the Richmond Braves.
+Norris played 11 seasons with the Braves and Astros organizations, reaching the Triple-A level with both clubs and was voted to the 2002 Triple-A All-Star team as a member of the Richmond Braves.
 He played in 846 career minor league games and batted .265 with 73 home runs, 421 RBI and 771 total hits.
 Norris had a career-high 122 hits and 72 RBI for the Greenville (S.C.)
-Braves (class AA, Southern League) in 2000 and smacked a career-high 15 home runs in Greenville in 1999.
+Braves (Class AA, Southern League) in 2000 and smacked a career-high 15 home runs in Greenville in 1999.
 During the off-seasons, Norris played in the Venezuelan and Dominican winter leagues and also ran his own hitting school.

 Norris was elected team captain on the Tide's 1996 SEC championship team that finished with a then-school record 50 wins.
 Alabama also captured the 1996 SEC Tournament championship at the Hoover Met and hosted an NCAA Regional for the first time in program history.
 Norris led the Tide to its first College World Series appearance since 1983 during his senior year.
 He batted .370 (105-for-284) with seven home runs and 49 RBI, en route to being named a 1996 first team All-American by the Super Smith Team.
 Norris also was a first team All-SEC honoree and American Baseball Coaches Association All-South Region pick.